 Reality is either has a cause, reason or explanation (CRE) or it doesn’t.
 If it doesn’t have a CRE then reality is unintelligible, it is a brute fact or eternal.
 If it has a CRE then either it is its own CRE or its CRE is something else.
 This something else—god, aliens, other universes—is in turn either its own CRE or its CRE is something else, ad infinitum.
 So this chain of CRE is either infinite or something is its own CRE.
 As for reality being infinite, this is consistent with reality having no CRE, being its own CRE, or having its CRE be something else.
 So whether the reality is beginningless or not doesn’t affect our question.

 Think of it this way.
 If you are told that reality has no CRE are you satisfied?
 No. You think there must be a CRE because normally things have CREs.
 If you are told that reality explains itself are you satisfied?
 No. Because normally things don’t explain themselves.
 If you are told that reality is explained by something else are you satisfied?
 No. Because now you need an explanation of that thing.
 For of that thing you can always ask “what is the CRE for that?”
 And the only answer to that question is: a) it has no CRE; or b) it is its own CRE; or c) its CRE is something else.
 And then you are back where you started.

-In the end this mystery seems to have no end.
-Our minds can’t penetrate it.
+In the end, our minds can’t seem to penetrate this mystery.
 And so we go on living.